plasne/experiment-catalog/README.md

 - Add UI to create an experiment
 - Add UI to mark a baseline
 - Test cases like no baseline experiment, no experiment to compare, etc.
-- Add a Dockerfile and test deploying
-- Get docs from Stewart
 - Bulk up documentation